 There is a joy that comes along with baking at home, especially when you recreate a food that you’ve traditionally purchased at a store or a restaurant.

 The onion flavor is incorporated throughout the dough but my favorite part is the browned onions that end up on top.
 What a nice crispy bite the onions lend to these buns!
+I have another favorite onion roll recipe.
+Try these onion bacon fantans for a special treat!

 How to make onion rolls: